Elena Quiroga: Career

 While she started writing at a young age, it was only when she got married that her career really began.
 When she moved to Madrid, she wrote an award-winning novel, Viento del Norte (1950), which is about the relationship between a young maid and her master.
 In this novel, Quiroga defines the keys of her following writing.
 Some of them are the use of intimacy about the memories of the childhood and adolescence and a well-defined plot and characters.
 She uses a rich, elegant and pure language in her prose.
 In 1952, she wrote her third novel: La Sangre.
 According to her editors, it gave her the status of being an extraordinary novelist because of the delicacy of her style and the interest of the problems that she deals with.
 It tells the story of four generations through a tree, the true main character of the book.

 In 1954, Quiroga wrote Algo pasa en la calle, where she explores new and more current areas of the genre of the novel.
 The novel deals with love failure and a marriage break up that are settled in urban spaces.
 Its characters are psychologically more complex and close to the mentality of modern men.

 Elena Quiroga published La Careta (1995) and La Enferma (1955), where she talks about the story of a woman who deals with psychological problems and who is abandoned by his lover.
 She also wrote Plácida la joven y otras narraciones (1956) and La última corrida (1958).
 That makes a total of eight novels published in less than ten years.
 This fact made her one of the most prolific Spanish writers of the moment without losing quality in her prose.

 After years of an intense literary activity, her production of novels took a slower rhythm.
 In 1960, she published Tristura, a novel that won the award Premio de la Crítica Catalana.
 However, it took her five years to write another novel: Escribo tu nombre (1965), Other novels written by her are Trayecto uno, El pájaro de oro, La otra ciudad, Presente profundo (1970) and Grandes Soledades (1983).

 Elena Quiroga belongs to a generation of writers whose stories about the Spanish Civil War incremented the psychological deepness in the women's testimony in that topic.

 Real Academia Española

 In 1983, Elena Quiroga was elected as a member of the Real Academia Española because of her brilliant career and her publications.
 She was the second woman in history who achieved this membership, after Carmen Conde, a writer who entered in this institution in 1978.

-It was very important for the Real Academia Española the inclusion of women in their institution.